cda-tum/mqt-qcec/docs/source/library/EquivalenceCheckingManager.rst

 There are two ways of configuring the manager at construction time, e.g., in order to set a timeout of `60` seconds:

-* Creating and modifying a :class:`Configuration` object that is then passed to the constructor
+* Creating and modifying a :class:`Configuration` object that is then passed to the constructor.

     .. code-block:: python